adjective & adverb

-- 1.1 [as adverb] In direct confrontation: he came face to face with a tigerMore example sentences
+- 1.1 [as adverb] In direct confrontation: he brings his readers face-to-face with situations they would rather not confrontMore example sentences

 - While the series was conceived as a way to bring Americans face-to-face with the reality of death, it did lose something of its impact as the show wore on.

 - He has already spent the equivalent of six years travelling and his adventures have brought him face-to-face with many challenges.